Ningheim/F3-Loki/JOURNAL.md

 # 8/16/2026
 **Total Hours Spent: 3 Hours**  LAPSE

 I just got my pitch approved for funding so I began working on the body design of the rocket.
-I decided to move forward with the H148R rocket motors even though they are reloadable (meaning they come disassembled) which might pose a risk of explosion if I assemble them wrong.
+I decided to move forward with either the H148R or H130W rocket motors even though they are reloadable (meaning they come disassembled) which might pose a risk of explosion if I assemble them wrong.
 But I'm pretty confident in the success of the rocket so it shouldn't be a problem.
 Here's a rundown of the parts I decided to start off with for the rocket body itself:

 - 2x 34" Airframes; 4" Diameter
 - Electronics Bay; Shown in OpenRocket as a Coupler